AkashAkter/shopify-task/README.md

-Project Overview
+## Project Overview

-Raaya Social Website is a responsive and user-friendly platform designed to showcase the social media management services offered by Raaya Social.
-The website highlights various service packages, pricing, and provides an easy way for users to get in touch with the company.
+This website is a responsive and user-friendly portal that showcases the company's social media management services.
+The website highlights numerous service bundles, price, and allows consumers to easily contact the company.
-This website is built using HTML, CSS, and features custom design elements to create a professional online presence.
-Key sections include service offerings, pricing details, a contact form, and call-to-action buttons to drive user engagement.
-The layout is fully responsive, ensuring a seamless experience across desktop, tablet, and mobile devices.
+This website was created utilizing HTML, CSS, and custom design elements to provide a professional online presence.
+To increase user engagement, key areas include service options, pricing information, a contact form, and call-to-action buttons.
+The layout is fully responsive, allowing for a smooth experience on desktop, tablet, and mobile devices.